College or Mission? Colin Knew He Couldn’t Afford Both

 Even with her National Guard income, Martina still had financial pressures.
 Fortunately, she received a scholarship in her second semester.
 “It’s made everything easier,” she says.
 “The last thing I wanted to worry about was financial issues, and that scholarship took all of that stress away.”

 Now, she’s leaving on a French-speaking LDS mission to Montreal, Canada - something her BYU-Idaho experience helped her prepare for.
 When she gets back, she’ll complete her nursing degree and then enter the workforce.

-“If you put yourself in a good place,” she says, “good things will happen.”Donate to BYU-Idaho
+“If you put yourself in a good place,” she says, “good things will happen.”Give to BYU-Idaho